Richard Boyles and Pamela Frye – Owners

 Aaron Lieberman – Winemaker

 Aaron's interest in the Oregon wine industry started in 1990 while studying soil science at Oregon State University.
 After graduation, he spent three years in Guatemala with the Peace Corps.
 There he taught farmers how to improve crop yields through plant and seed selection.
 In 1996, Aaron landed a job at Amity Vineyards.
 He has managed and/or planted several notable vineyards in the Willamette Valley.
 In 2001 Aaron began working in commercial wine making starting with a harvest at De Ponte Cellars in the Dundee Hills under winemaker Isabelle Dutartre.
 In 2002 he began making wine for his own label while working at Walnut City Wineworks.
 Aaron accepted the assistant winemaker position at Owen Roe in the spring of 2003 where he worked with David O'Reilly through the 2007 vintage.
 Aaron was informed of the opportunity to work as the first winemaker at Iris Vineyards by a long time industry friend in the spring of 2008.
-Now going into his seventh vintage at Iris, Aaron has a well-developed knowledge of the estate vineyard as well as the best ways by which to coax the most flavor from grapes sourced from other vineyards throughout Oregon.
+Now going into his tenth vintage at Iris, Aaron has a well-developed knowledge of the estate vineyard as well as the best ways by which to coax the most flavor from grapes sourced from other vineyards throughout Oregon.